sap-tutorials/sap-build-process-automation/tutorials/joule-studio-scm-equipment-assistant/joule-studio-scm-equipment-assistant.md

 ### Requirements

 When the requirement is ready, you have the opportunity to review and refine it.
-For this tutorial, you will accept suggested product requirement document without changes.
+For this tutorial, you will accept suggested Product Requirement Document (PRD) without changes.
 To progress to the next phase, you need to transform the PRD into a technical specification.

 Depending on your role in your company, you might be finished at this point and make the PRD available to a different team to take further.
 However, in this tutorial, you are taking the project forward with the generation of a technical specification.
-Similar to the previous step, this might happen automatically if you have selected quick-create at the start.
+Similar to the previous step, this might happen automatically if you have selected **Quick Create** at the start.

-At this stage, you can see the your PRD similar to the one below in markdown format.
+At this stage, you can see the PRD similar to the one below in markdown format.

 ![Technical  overview](060bis-prd-ready.png)

-If you need to update it manually, you can just proceed clicking on the text in the view or by editing the files in the dedicated code tab or even in the chat interface with Joule.
+If you need to update the PRD manually, you can simply click on the text in the **View** tab, edit the files in the dedicated **Code** tab, or even make the changes through the chat interface with Joule.

 ![Technical  overview](014bis-edit-PRD.png)

 ### Specification

-When the specification is complete you could pass it on to another team to do the implementation.
-However, here you are going to get the tool to implement the agent.
-This might happen automatically if you have selected quick-create at the start.
+Once the specification is complete, you could hand it over to another team for implementation.
+However, here, you can have the tool implement the agent for you.
+This may happen automatically if you selected **Quick Create** at the start.

 ![Spec creation](070bis-create-spec.png)

-While the solution is being generated, you can explore the specification in the **Code**** tab.
+While the solution is being generated, you can explore the specification in the **Code** tab.
 You'll find it as **specification.md** under the **specification/equipment-troubleshooting-agent/**.

 ![Spec ready](070bis-spec-ready.png)